 ObamaCare and Women’s Right to Health Care

-Women have gained significant rights and control over their health care from ObamaCare.
-It’s up to each women to decide for herself if she supports the program.
+Women have gained significant control over their health care from ObamaCare.
+It’s up to each women to decide for herself what health care she will use.
 Here are some things you should be aware of:

-1. Insurance companies will try to grandfather you in to plans that don’t cover treatments mandated by ObamaCare.
+1. Insurance companies may try to grandfather you into plans that don’t cover treatments mandated by ObamaCare.
 Although all new plans will have to cover wellness and preventive services for women, older plans can “grandfather you in” to plans that don’t cover these services.

 2. Most of the ObamaCare’s guaranteed services, which help 47 million American women get better access to better healthcare, aren’t controversial at all.
-Think about what you stand against and what you are for.
+Don’t give up your right to services such as annual well-woman visits or free preventive screenings because you personally would not chose to use birth control, and remember that abortion is not covered by any federal money whatsoever.
 Standing against the whole bill for a small portion of it may not be your best course of action.

 Women’s Health Services and ObamaCare in Summary

-With 47 million women receiving unprecedented coverage of preventive services, wellness services and access to more comprehensive and fairer priced insurance you would assume that just about every woman in America would support the bill.
+With 47 million women receiving unprecedented coverage for preventive services, wellness service,s and access to more comprehensive and fairer priced insurance, you would assume that just about every woman in America would support the bill.
 You would be wrong in this assumption.
 Many women oppose the bill.
 In fact 33% of Americans (men and women) still want to see the bill repealed.